chocrates-test-org/sturdy-octo-succotash/.github/steps/2-copilot-hub.md

 Keep in mind that as you continue to use copilot, you may not want some of the suggestions GitHub Copilot offers.
 GitHub Copilot will show you multiple suggestions in a new tab.

-### :keyboard: Activity: Pull the latest code to the Codespace repo.
+### :keyboard: Activity: Pull the latest code to the editor.

 > **Note**
 > Pull MUST be done prior to the next activity.